Chingford: From Fields and the Forest to Royals and the Railway

 What do Ivor Novello, Lawrence of Arabia, Queen Victoria and the Forgotten Father of English Sport have in common?
-Answer – they are all connected to Chingford in some way.
+Answer – they all have connections to Chingford.

-On this walk featuring the lesser known history of E4 we will hear about the World War One Aerodrome now underneath a reservoir and Ivor Novello’s connection with the airfield and the pub nearby.
+We will also hear about the World War One Aerodrome now underneath a reservoir and Ivor Novello’s connection with the airfield and the pub nearby.

 Once part of the long gone Great Forest of Waltham what is today Epping Forest was a hunting ground for Henry VIII.